-Journeying with Hel hasn’t been easy as she invokes the shadows within.
+Journeying with Hel hasn’t been easy as she evokes people's inner shadows.
 Not everyone understands or even wants to know Hel.
 “The ones who truly understand and feel called by Hel have journeyed deep into their own inner hell, so they know Hel from their own experiences,” says Margitta.

 With the demonization of Hel, we also demonized the darkness and became cut off from an essential part of our own being.
 “We must go down into our own inner hell in order to transform,” says Margitta.
 “The deeper you go, the higher you will rise.
 We need to have rich and strong roots in order to stand tall and blossom into the light.”

 Today we are living in a time when people have lost contact with their roots, says Margitta.
 We have become out of tune with our essential tone.

 How can we find our way back?

 “Go out into the woods.
 Listen and feel...”

 One last question Margitta!
 One that I always ask...
 If you could describe yourself as a natural environment, what would it be?